Hello Kitty's Furry Tale Theater: Format

-Each episode opens with a modern theater located in the city of London, England filling up with patrons, and usually a look at some comical goings-on backstage.
+Each episode opens with a theater filling up with patrons and usually a look at some comical goings-on backstage.
 The play then begins (with Hello Kitty or Tuxedo Sam saying "Once upon a meow") and the stage transforms into whatever setting the story calls for, like outer space, the American Old West, the Great Depression or the Middle Ages.
 Each show is a light-hearted takeoff of a children's story or a popular movie.
-Catnip and Grinder were usually typecast as the villains.
+Catnip, Grinder, and Fangora were usually typecast as the villains.

-At the end, the stage returns to normal, and the actors take their bow.

-One exception to this format is the cartoon "The Phantom of the Theater", which begins after the actors have finished a show (specifically "Robin Penguin"); all the action in this story takes place backstage.
+At the end of each episode, the stage returns to normal, and the actors take their bow.
+The only exception to this format was the final episode "The Phantom of the Theater", which takes place entirely on the theater's backstage with the cast out of their roles.